azmodude/docker-volume-backup/README.md

     docker run -v some_volume:/volume -v /tmp:/backup --rm loomchild/volume-backup restore archive1

 will clean and restore volume named `some_volume` from `/tmp/archive.tar.bz2` archive file.

+## Wrapper scripts

+`bin/backup.sh` and `bin/restore.sh` are little wrapper scripts that simply invocation and also check for existing/in-use volumes and act accordingly.